Deventellope/Deventellope/README.md

-# Hi, I'm [Your Name]
+# Hi, I'm Sheriff

 Software Engineer.

-I enjoy building reliable software with a focus on clean architecture, scalability, and maintainable design.
+I build reliable software systems with a focus on scalability, maintainability, and seamless integration.
+My approach emphasizes clean architecture, modular design, and well-structured codebases that enable systems to evolve, scale gracefully, and be continuously refined into more robust solutions.
 ## Technologies

 * Python